simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fixed metadata download to become a proper xml-file
 * Prevent metadata-download from ever being cached

+`admin`

+* Fix metadata-viewer to output a valid PHP array

 `ldap`

 * Fixed a bug that would throw an unhandled exception to the user if they would enter